MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-C-Federal-Property-Management-Regulations-System/chapter-102-Federal-Management-Regulation/subchapter-D-Transportation/part-102-118-Transportation-Payment-Audit/subpart-F-Claims-Appeal-Procedures/subjectgroup-ECFR75aec6274597652-Transportation-Service-Provider-TSP-Agency-Appeal-Procedures-Prepayment-Audits/section-102-118.590.md

-##### § 102-118.590 May my agency appeal a prepayment audit decision of the GSA Audit Division? #####
+##### § 102-118.590 May my agency appeal a prepayment audit decision of the GSA Transportation Audits Division? #####

-Link to an amendment published at 87 FR 32326, May 31, 2022.

 No, your agency may not appeal.
-A GSA Audit Division decision is administratively final for your agency.
+A GSA Transportation Audits Division decision is administratively final for your agency.

+[65 FR 24569, Apr.
+26, 2000, as amended at 87 FR 32326, May 31, 2022]